rtalwar26/mongo-session-login/README.md

 ### LoginStrategy Interface

 If you are implementing your own LoginStrategy , you have to implement a class which implements `LoginStrategy` interface as shown below.
-Also see sample [UserLoginStrategy.ts](implementation/UserLoginStrategy.ts) class.

 ```javascript
 interface LoginStrategy {